Home-Style Dishes

 Why people make this preparation

 Garlic has been used across many cultures as a natural antibacterial agent.
 In Chinese folk tradition, combining garlic with apple cider vinegar creates a preparation that may help with common flat warts (扁平疣) when applied regularly to the skin.
 The acidity of the vinegar and the active compounds in garlic are thought to work together.
 Taken in small quantities as a diluted drink after an extended steeping period, garlic vinegar has also been used traditionally for cardiovascular support.
-Bro Niu gave a bottle to a friend with heart-related concerns, though he notes honestly that not everyone enjoys the sharp taste.
+Nourilo gave a bottle to a friend with heart-related concerns, though he notes honestly that not everyone enjoys the sharp taste.

 Method